-Only those eligible institutions listed in Table A and Table B of the Higher Education Support Act (2003) are eligible to nominate for the AAUT.
+Only member institutions listed on the UA website are eligible to nominate for the AAUT.
 Refer to Appendix A for the list of eligible institutions.

 It is the role of the nominating institution to organise and support submissions of Citations, Program Awards and Teaching Awards.
 In addition, the institution is responsible for: